aws-samples/aws-secure-environment-accelerator/README.md

 The ALZ is an AWS Solution designed to deploy a multi-account AWS architecture for customers based on best practices and lessons learned from some of AWS' largest customers.
 The AWS Accelerator draws on design patterns from the Landing Zone, and re-uses several concepts and nomenclature, but it is not directly derived from it, nor does it leverage any code from the ALZ.

 The AWS Accelerator is a superset of the ALZ.
 The initial versions of the AWS Accelerator presupposed the existence of an AWS Landing Zone Solution in the AWS Organization; this requirement has since been removed as of release `v1.1.0`.
+The Accelerator is now a completely standalone solution.

 ## Relationship with AWS Control Tower